 In some cases when you turn off an iCloud feature on a device, you can choose to keep a copy of the feature’s information on that device.
 The copied information isn’t kept in sync with iCloud.
-If you turn off Mail, Contacts, Calendars, and Tasks in iCloud for Windows 4.0 on a Windows computer, the iCloud information remains available in Microsoft Outlook, but it isn’t kept in sync with iCloud.
+If you turn off Mail, Contacts, Calendars, and Tasks in iCloud for Windows on a Windows computer, information stored in iCloud remains available in Microsoft Outlook, but it isn’t kept up to date with your other devices.

 Before turning off a particular feature on all your devices, or before turning off iCloud completely, you can archive a copy of your iCloud data on your computer.
-For more information, see the Apple Support article Archiving or making copies of your iCloud data.
+For more information, see the Apple Support article Archive or make copies of your iCloud data.

 Turn iCloud features on or off